markdrayton/ra-snoop/README.md

-# 'ra-snoop`, a janky way to track changes to residentadvisor.net artist listings
+# `ra-snoop`, a janky way to track changes to residentadvisor.net artist listings

 https://www.residentadvisor.net has fairly comprehensive listings for lots of electronic music artists but (as far as I can tell) no means to be notified of